Configuration Guide

 • Out-of-range percentages (must be 0.0-1.0)

-• Invalid exchange names (must be: binance, bybit, hyperliquid)
+• Invalid exchange names (must be: binance, bybit, hyperliquid, aster)

 • Missing required instruments